BurdujaAdrian/pweb_lab7/README.md

 - **Weapons (♦ diamonds)** – Equip to block damage.
 A weapon can only block monsters weaker than the last one it blocked.
 - **Potions (♥ hearts)** – Restore HP equal to their value, up to 20.
 Only one potion per room.

-Players take turns revealing cards from their shared dungeon (the deck).
+Players take turns revealing cards from each of their dungeon (the deck).
-The last player standing with HP > 0 when the deck runs out wins.
+The player who's HP drops bellow 0 loses.
+If neither player has any cards left to play in the dungeon, the player with the most HP wins.
 You can run away once per room – but not twice in a row!

 ![Game Board](images/board.png)